HSBNE/hsbne.github.com/README.md

 Contribute like you would any other github project.
 Fork and make a pull request.

-If you become a trusted contributor, I'm happy to give you direct commit rights to this repo.
+(If you haven't tried this before goto www.github.com and register an account, then go to our page and click on fork) If you become a trusted contributor, I'm happy to give you direct commit rights to this repo.